 170 Geary Street

-The luxe lingerie brand joined the international lineup on Geary in 2015, bringing the Italian company's famous lacy pieces to the Bay Area.
+The luxe lingerie brand is part of the international luxury lineup on Geary, brimming with the Italian company's famous lacy pieces.
 Positively decadent slips and nighties can ring in around $1000, but with proper care, they'll last forever.

 2200 Polk Street